How do I know what courses are considered degree-applicable for federal and state financial aid?

 Grants or scholarships do not have to be repaid.
 Student loans, should you borrow them, have to be repaid.

 I don’t think I will qualify for federal grants.
 Should I still fill out a FAFSA form?

 Yes!
-The FAFSA form is required for students who are interested in obtaining federal grants or participating in the Federal Direct Student Loan Program.
+The FAFSA form is required for students who are interested in participating in the Federal Direct Student Loan Program.
 Also, in order to apply for a New York State TAP award, you must file a FAFSA form.
 Although you may not be eligible for a federal grant (Pell), you could still receive a state grant (TAP).
 Some scholarship applications also require the completion of a FAFSA.

 Can I use my financial aid awards for housing and other expenses?

 Your financial aid awards are based on your total cost of attendance at Hudson Valley Community College including tuition, fees, books and supplies, transportation, room and board and personal expenses.
 Your financial aid awards will first be applied to your tuition and fees.
 If there is any remaining amount, it will be refunded to you at various times throughout the semester depending on the type of aid you are receiving.
 These refunds may be used for educational expenses above and beyond your tuition and fees, including housing.
 Depending on your refund schedule, you should be prepared to pay security deposits and possibly the first few months of rent out-of-pocket.
 Once your financial aid is determined, you maybe be able to contact the Cashier’s Office for a schedule of your anticipated refund dates and amounts.
 Refund information also can be viewed via WIReD. **This information is general.
 For specific information regarding your available aid, please contact the Mastrangelo Financial Aid Center.

 Where can I get information about the Federal Work Study Program?